dliedke/LikeAllStrava/README.md

 In case you don't provide the URL in command line the application will request it.

-# Congratulations for long run
+# Congratulations comment

-There is a feature to add comments for long runs.
+There is a feature to add congratulation comments for long runs / run races.

-Just enter parameter congratslongrun and then message (placeholder [name] will be first name of the athlete), example:
+Just enter parameter congratscomment and then message (placeholder [name] will be first name of the athlete), examples:

-congratslongrun "Congratulations for the long run [name]!"
+congratscomment "Congratulations for the long run [name]!"

+or

+congratscomment "Congratulations for the run race [name]!"

 In case you don't provide the message in command line the application will request it.